 Table of Contents

 First, let’s be clear about whether you’re talking about the end sleeves or the shaft (center portion).
 I’ll talk about the shaft first.
-More info on the sleeves below.
+More info on the sleeves is in a section further below.

 - 25mm (0.98″) is reserved for women’s weightlifting bars.
 Women typically have smaller hands that can’t do a hook grip on a 28mm bar as easily, and 25mm was developed to take that into consideration.

 - 28mm (1 1/16″) is the minimum size for a men’s bar and generally provides the best grip for pulling movements like the deadlift and clean-and-jerk, and it lets the bar flex or “whip” somewhat during heavy lifts to help facilitate dynamic movements like the clean-and-jerk.

 - 28.5mm (1 1/8″) is more common than a true 28mm.
 Non-competition olympic lifters find this size acceptable.
 It’s also a good size for an all-purpose bar for all exercises for strength training purposes.

 - 29mm (1 1/8″) is a common size for powerlifting exercises.
 The extra thickness is a little more comfortable for presses so the bar doesn’t dig into your palms as much, and it’s a little stiffer to prevent whip.
 It’s still small enough that you can get a good grip on it for deadlifts.